iter8-tools/docs/docs/tutorials/load-test-grpc/basicusage.md

 - `grpc/latency/max`: Max latency
 - `grpc/latency/pX`: X-th percentile latency, for any X in the range 0.0 to 100.0

 Latency metrics have `msec` units.
-Any latency metric that is specified as part of SLOs is also collected.

 ***